 They Understand Customer Service Is King.

-Now you would think once evidence of this was brought to management’s attention, they would make efforts to change, but the resistance to change seems to be so ingrained with most of these managers they will defend their policies and allow the company to go bankrupt before admitting they’re wrong.
-There has been a parade of business failures among iconic US companies resulting from this failure to listen to customers and frontline managers.
-Blockbuster, Toys “R” Us, Borders, Kodak, Sears, Circuit City, and Payless Shoes, to name a few of the companies that have failed because of poor customer service.
-All of these companies failed while senior management sat around and refused to adapt to changing customer demands.
+Now you would think once evidence of this was brought to management’s attention, they would make efforts to change, but the resistance to change seems so ingrained with most of these managers that they will defend their policies and allow the company to go bankrupt before admitting they’re wrong.
+A parade of business failures among iconic US companies resulted from this failure to listen to customers and frontline managers.
+Blockbuster, Toys “R” Us, Borders, Kodak, Sears, Circuit City, and Payless Shoes are a few companies that have failed because of poor customer service.
+These companies failed while senior management sat around and refused to adapt to changing customer demands.

-I recommend every person at every staffing level be trained in customer service, especially senior managers.
+I recommend that every staff member be trained in customer service, especially senior managers.
 View customer service classes.

 Well-Managed Companies have a Sales and Operations Plan